532343lk/ARTS_PLUS_PLUS/README.md

 The two separate projects/folders require different versions of python, as well as different package versions.
 The ARTS++ project requires python 3.9, whereas HAABSA++ requires python 3.11.
 Some packages must be installed via conda, otherwise they will not work.
 Thus, it is recommended to create two separate virtual environments, one for ARTS++ with python 3.9 and one for HAABSA++ with python 3.11.
 The specific package requirements are listed in the requirements.txt files in ARTS++ and HAABSA++ folders separately.

+# Acknowledgements

+In this project we use code from the original aspect-robustness test set https://github.com/zhijing-jin/ARTS_TestSet as well as a keras implementation for HAABSA++ from https://github.com/MiladAgha/rHAABSA-pp.